• Skip to primary navigation

 A round coffee cake decorated with coffee buttercream and cut in to 8 equal sized slices.

-Flavour Options
+Flavour Variations

-This is my go-to basic dairy free layer cake recipe and you can easily switch up the flavouring with a couple of easy substitutions.
+This is my go-to basic dairy-free layer cake recipe, and you can easily switch up the flavouring with a couple of easy substitutions.

-Coffee Cake Questions
+Coffee Cake FAQs

 How many slices does this cake yield?

-I don’t have cake flour – should I use all purpose flour?
+I don’t have cake flour – should I use all-purpose flour?

 Can I make this coffee cake vegan?

-Can I make this cake gluten free?
+Can I make this cake gluten-free?

 Can I add nuts to this cake?

-I don’t have coffee emulsion.
-Can I use coffee pods instead?
+I don’t have coffee emulsion – can I use coffee pods instead?

 Close up of a slice of coffee layered cake on a plate with a fork.
 The rest of the cake is in the background on another plate.

-More Cake Recipes
+More Classic British Cake Recipes

 A slice of Dairy Free Coffee Maple Layer Cake decorated with coffee buttercream.